-The Systemwide Revenue Bond (SRB) program, under the provisions and authorities of The State University Bond Act of 1947 (Education Code Sections 90010-90081), was established by the CSU Board of Trustees at its March 2002 meeting.
-At the same meeting, the board also amended the CSU Policy on Financing Activities (RFIN 03-02-02) to recognize the principles that established the basis for the SRB program, established aspects of how auxiliary organization financings would occur in the future as part of the program, and provided the chancellor with additional authority to establish management procedures to administer the program to ensure that the objectives of the SRB program would be met.
-In July 2003, following extensive consultation with campus presidents and chief financial officers, the chancellor issued Executive Order 876 to establish more detailed management procedures for campuses.
-In October 2006, the chancellor issued Executive Order 994, which refined and superseded Executive Order 876.
-In November 2014, the board again amended the CSU Policy on Financing Activities (RFIN/CPBG 11-14-01) in response to State legislation passed in June 2014 that affected the CSU's capital financing programs and authorities.
-Executive Order 994 and the CSU Policy on Financing Activities RFIN/CPBG 11-14-01 are included herein as Attachments A and B, respectively.
+The Systemwide Revenue Bond (SRB) program, under the provisions and authorities of The State University Revenue Bond Act of 1947 (Education Code Sections 90010-90083), was established by the CSU Board of Trustees at its March 2002 meeting.
+Since the inception of the SRB program, the CSU Policy on Financing Activities has set forth the principles that serve as the basis for the SRB program and has provided the chancellor with authority to establish procedures for the management of the SRB program consistent with the board's objectives for the use of debt.
+The chancellor has established such procedures through the issuance of executive orders.
+The current CSU Policy on Financing Activities (RFIN/CPBG 11-14-01) was amended by the Board of Trustees in November 2014 and is included as Attachment A. The current executive order governing the SRB program (Executive Order 994) is included as Attachment B.

-The SRB program has traditionally provided capital financing for revenue-generating projects of the CSU-student housing, parking facilities, student union facilities, health center facilities, continuing education facilities, and certain auxiliary projects.
-Revenues from these projects are used to meet operational requirements for the projects and are used to pay debt service on the bonds issued to finance the projects.
-The strength of the SRB program is its consolidated pledge of gross revenues to the bondholders, which has resulted in strong credit ratings and low borrowing costs for the CSU.
+The SRB program provides capital financing for projects of the CSU approved by the trustees, including student housing, parking, student union, health center, continuing education facilities, certain auxiliary projects, and other academic facilities.
+Revenues from these programs and revenues approved by the trustees, including CSU operating funds, are used to meet operational requirements for the projects and to pay debt service on the debt issued to finance the projects.
+A strength of the SRB program is its consolidated pledge of gross revenues to the bondholders, which has resulted in strong credit ratings and low borrowing costs for the CSU.